Nenogzar/Academy_SoftUni/fundamentals_python/lectures/19-21_Mid_Exam_Preparation/README.md

 "Loot {item1} {item2}…{itemn}":

-* o	Pick up treasure loot along the way.
+* Pick up treasure loot along the way.
 Insert the items at the beginning of the chest.
-* o	If an item is already contained, don't insert it.
+* If an item is already contained, don't insert it.

 * "Drop {index}":

-* o	Remove the loot at the given position and add it at the end of the treasure chest.
+* Remove the loot at the given position and add it at the end of the treasure chest.
-* o	If the index is invalid, skip the command.
+* If the index is invalid, skip the command.

 "Steal {count}":

-* o	Someone steals the last count loot items.
+* Someone steals the last count loot items.
 If there are fewer items than the given count, remove as much as there are.
-* o	Print the stolen items separated by ", ":
+* Print the stolen items separated by ", ":

 "{item1}, {item2}, {item3} … {itemn}"